Tony Dorsett: Legacy

 Dorsett rushed for 12,739 yards and 77 touchdowns in his 12-year career.
 Dorsett also had 13 receiving scores and even a fumble recovery for a touchdown.
 On January 3, 1983, during a Monday Night Football game in Minnesota, Dorsett broke a 99-yard touchdown run against the Vikings, which is the longest run from scrimmage in NFL history (Derrick Henry of the Tennessee Titans would tie this record in 2018).
 Dorsett broke the previous record of 97 yards, set by Andy Uram in 1939 and Bob Gage in 1949.
 The Cowboys only had 10 men on the field at the time, as fullback Ron Springs was unaware of the play being called.
-Despite the feat, the Cowboys lost the game 27–31.
+Despite the feat, the Cowboys lost the game 31–27.

 Dorsett made the Pro Bowl 4 times during his career (1978, 1981–1983) and rushed for over 1,000 yards in 8 of his first 9 seasons.
 Of his 12 NFL seasons, he surpassed 1,000 yards eight times.
 During the strike-shortened, 9-game season of 1982, he led the NFC in rushing with 745 yards.
 He was a First-team All-Pro in 1981 and a Second-team All-Pro in 1982 and 1983.

 Dorsett was elected to both the Pro Football Hall of Fame and the College Football Hall of Fame in 1994 and was enshrined in the Texas Stadium Ring of Honor the same year.
 In 1999, he was ranked number 53 on The Sporting News' list of the 100 Greatest Football Players.
 He is the first of only two players in history (along with former running back Marcus Allen) who has won the Heisman Trophy, won the Super Bowl, won the College National Championship, been enshrined in the College Hall of Fame, and been enshrined in the Pro Football Hall Of Fame.

-The football stadium at Hopewell High School in Aliquippa, Pennsylvania, is named after Dorsett and a street near Heinz Field, the home stadium of the University of Pittsburgh, is named after him.
+The football stadium at Hopewell High School in Aliquippa, Pennsylvania, is named after Dorsett and a street near Acrisure Stadium, the home stadium of the University of Pittsburgh, is named after him.